heroku/cli/docs/addons.md

 USAGE
   $ heroku addons:detach ATTACHMENT_NAME -a <value> [-r <value>]

+ARGUMENTS
+  ATTACHMENT_NAME  unique identifier of the add-on attachment

 FLAGS
   -a, --app=<value>     (required) app to run command against -r, --remote=<value>  git remote of app to use